 Green Tea in all its varieties has numerous health benefits, which individuals can benefit from at any age.
 This superfood is easy to incorporate into one’s lifestyle and a joy to drink.
-The phenols and antioxidants in green tea are what make this drink a superfood.
-Matcha, due to the consumption of the whole leaf as well as its high catechins content contains approximately 137 times more EGCG than common green tea and 3 times more than the best quality loose leaf green tea (Weiss, D.J., & Anderton, C.R, 2003).
+The phenols and antioxidants in green tea are what makes this drink a superfood.
+Matcha, due to the consumption of the whole leaf as well as its high catechin content contains approximately 137 times more EGCG than common green tea and 3 times more than the best quality loose leaf green tea (Weiss, D.J., & Anderton, C.R, 2003).
 Many of the studies done on the benefits of green tea look at loose leaf tea, therefore if three cups of tea are far too much one can simply consume 1 cup of ceremonial grade matcha and for best results consume 2-3 cups a day.

 This precancerous condition, which involves abnormal cell growth in the lining of the cervix or endocervical canal and the second leading cancer to cause death in women worldwide.
 The consumption of green tea, especially ones high in EGCG and polyphenol E been some to prevent the occurrence of cervical dysplasia, by reducing the HPV infection and preventing the formation of a tumor (Zou, C., Liu, H., Feugang, J.M., Hao, Z., Chow, H.H.S., Garcia, F., 2010).